Beauty on the outside, Beast on the inside

 Despite cutting down the size, the eGPU still packs a potent punch, containing an RTX 3080 mobile GPU running at 150 W, which is actually higher than in the other premium laptops.
 Vapor chamber cooling (like that found in the Xbox) keeps the temperatures down considerably, enabling you to game harder for longer.

 Very conveniently, you can power the Flow X13 from the eGPU, meaning you don’t need to cart around an extra power brick.
-It has to be said, though, if you are always carting around an eGPU with your computer, it’s probably better to stump up the cash for a higher spec laptop with integrated RTX 3080.
-It may be that my opinion would change after some hands on time with the Flow X13 and XG Mobile, but for now, I’d probably go for the Scar or Zephyrus Duo.
+If you are always going to be carting around an eGPU with your computer, it’s probably better to stump up the cash for a higher spec laptop with integrated RTX 3080.
+However, if you mainly do your gaming at home, you can leave the XG mobile plugged in at your desk, ready for some serious gaming with the connection of a single cable.

 So, there we have it.
 ASUS’s new and frankly exceptional range of laptops for 2021.
-Dids any of these catch your eye?
+Did any of these catch your eye?
 Sound off in the comments below!